 Education Commissioner Jason Glass addressed the House Education Committee earlier this year.
 (Photo for Kentucky Lantern by McKenna Horsley)

-Glass told reporters he did not want “to be part of implementing the dangerous and unconstitutional anti-LGBTQI” Senate Bill 150, a new law that limits how schools can teach about human sexuality and gender identity, requires schools to enforce bans on trans students using rest rooms and locker rooms that correspond to their gender identity, and allows school employees to misgender students.
+Glass, who came under fire from Republicans in Frankfort for the department’s inclusive stances toward LGBTQ+ students, particularly transgender students, told reporters he was leaving because he did not want “to be part of implementing the dangerous and unconstitutional anti-LGBTQI” Senate Bill 150.
+The state law includes limits on how schools can teach about human sexuality and gender identity and will allow school employees to misgender students.